 Hair loss treatments are not available on the NHS for either men or women.
 However, women who have experienced hair loss as a result of chemotherapy to treat cancer may be able to get a wig on the NHS.

 A hair transplant involves taking hair from an area where the hair is plentiful and moving it to the bald area.
-The procedure is carried out under either general anesthetic or sedation.
-A strip of skin is removed from the back of the head in an area which produces hair.
+The procedure is carried out under anaesthetic or sedation.
+A strip of skin is removed from the back of the head in an area that produces hair.
 This is then split up into individual hair grafts and implanted into tiny incisions across the scalp.
-You can expect to be there for a full day and return home the same night.
-You'll usually need someone to pick you up if you have been sedated for the procedure.
-Most people can be back at work within three days.
+You can expect to be there for up to a full day and can usually return home the same night.
+This treatment is only available privately and can be costly.

 Trichotillomania is a disorder where an individual pulls out their own hair.
 For this type of hair loss, the hair will grow back.
 However, continuing to pull out the hair can eventually damage the hair follicles which may prevent regrowth.
 For male pattern baldness, hair regrowth can occur after a six-month course of minoxidil or finasteride but the medication must be taken continuously to maintain any regrowth.

 Your hair will usually naturally grow back after you have completed chemotherapy.
 It is not known whether treatments like minoxidil are effective in this situation.

-If hair loss is caused by stress, medication, or an illness, then it will grow back.
-Hair loss caused by male pattern baldness cannot be reversed.
+If hair loss is caused by stress, medication, or an illness, then it will likely grow back.
+Hair loss caused by male pattern baldness is not typically fully reversible.

 Trichotillomania is a disorder that causes you to pull out your own hair.
 It's a psychological condition and often occurs as a response to stress, anxiety or trauma.

 Hair loss is a possible side effect of the following medications:

 As with any drug, this is just one of many possible side effects.
 You will not necessarily experience hair loss as a result of taking these medications.